 My favorite place to stay in Bergen is right on the Vågen Harbor, at the Clarion Hotel Admiral – and honestly, I can’t recommend it enough.
 The hotel itself is modern, clean, and very comfortable, and the staff members are so kind!

-But perhaps the best part of staying at the Clarion Hotel Admiral is waking up to stunning views of the old, colorful Bryggen houses, gleaming seawater, and the surrounding mountains!
+But perhaps the best part of staying at the Clarion Hotel Admiral was waking up to stunning views of the old, colorful Bryggen houses, gleaming seawater, and the surrounding mountains!
 It’s located right where the action is, in Bergen city center – exactly where you want to be.

 - Opus 16: A beautiful, luxurious hotel perfectly situated in central Bergen, Opus 16 is housed in a historic building from 1876.
 Offers an amazing breakfast spread and an exhibition of local artists’ work.